 Why are Christians celebrating Passover?

-According to the article, these are Passover celebrations “in which Jesus Christ stars as the paschal lamb”.
-But why would Jesus Christ be celebrated as the paschal lamb?
-If we look into the gospels (the eyewitness accounts written by the Jewish followers of Jesus) we learn when Jesus was arrested, brought to trial and put to death.
+According to the article, these are Passover celebrations “in which Yeshua stars as the paschal lamb”.
+But why would Yeshua be celebrated as the paschal lamb?
+If we look into the gospels (the eyewitness accounts written by the Jewish followers of Yeshua) we learn when Yeshua was arrested, brought to trial and put to death.

 This all happened on Passover Day.
-In fact, the well-known ‘Last Supper’ of Jesus was his Seder meal celebrated with his disciples – also on Passover since Passover began at sundown on Thursday evening.
-With Jesus’ Last Seder, arrest, trial, and execution all occurring on Passover there is a direct historical link between Jesus and Passover.
+In fact, the well-known ‘Last Supper’ of Yeshua was his Seder meal celebrated with his disciples – also on Passover since Passover began at sundown on Thursday evening.
+With Yeshua Last Seder, arrest, trial, and execution all occurring on Passover there is a direct historical link between Yeshua and Passover.

 But when one looks back at the account of the first Passover, in the Torah, when Moses led the Hebrews out of Egypt, then this link takes on special meaning.
 The complete Torah account is here, but when G-d, Blessed be He, explained to Moses how Passover (Pesach) would unfold it states: